Shankarpali

 All-Purpose Flour (Maida) – It makes the base of shankarpali.
 Use good quality organic maida for the best result.

-For a healthy alternative, you can use half whole wheat flour and half all-purpose flour.
+You can use half whole wheat flour and half all-purpose flour as an alternative.

-Fine Semolina (Barik Sooji) – A little semolina makes it very crispy.
-Make sure to use fine semolina and not coarse.
+Fine Semolina (Barik Sooji) – A little semolina makes it crispy.
+Make sure to use fine semolina and not the coarse one.

-Powdered Sugar – To make sweet shankarpali, you will also need powdered sugar.
+Powdered Sugar – To make sweet shankarpali recipe, you will also need powdered sugar.
 Powder the regular granulated sugar in a blender and use it in the recipe.

-DO NOT use confectioner’s sugar which is also sometimes called powdered sugar.
-It has cornstarch added to it which might change the texture of shankarpali.
+DO NOT use confectioner’s sugar, sometimes called powdered sugar.
+It has added cornstarch, which might change the texture of shankarpali.

 How To Make Sweet Shankarpali